Important: Visit VC Emergency for the Latest Fire Updates and Emergency Information.

 The Building and Safety Division is legally required to approve the building in the design stage before issuance of any permit for construction.
 In order to approve the design, it becomes necessary, therefore, to conduct a formal, detailed plan review to verify compliance with applicable codes.

 Once the plans are accepted for review, they are placed in line for initial plan review based on a first-come-first-serve basis.
-There are, however, some exceptions for ‘quickie,’ counter review, fast track, and expedited plan reviews.

 For details, refer to plan review services.
 When the plans are reviewed, a correction letter is prepared and plans are marked in red ink where corrections are needed.